 What we think

-Although people are living longer than ever before, England faces significant public health challenges.
-Improvements in life expectancy have stalled, health inequalities are widening and our obesity rates are among the worst in western Europe.
+Although before the pandemic most people were living longer than ever before, England faced significant public health challenges.
+Improvements in life expectancy were stalling, health inequalities had widened and we compared poorly with other countries on many key health outcomes.

-Funding cuts in recent years have led to reductions in vital services such as health visiting, stop smoking support and sexual health clinics.
-This puts people at risk of poorer health and is storing up problems for the future.
-Some key public health indicators are beginning to worsen.
-For example, some sexually transmitted infections are rising, and the number of deaths due to drug poisoning has reached a record high.
+Government funding for local authority public health budgets has been substantially cut since 2015/16.
+Even with more recent uplifts in cash terms, the public health grant in 2021/22 was 24 per cent, or £1 billion, lower per head in real terms compared to 2015/16.
+This has led to reductions in vital services such as health visiting, stop smoking support and sexual health clinics, putting people at risk of poorer health and storing up problems for the future.
+This is reflected in performance against some key public health indicators.
+For example, in recent years, cases of some sexually transmitted infections have risen and the number of drug-related deaths has increased significantly.

 A much higher priority should be given to promoting wellbeing and preventing ill health.
 A number of national government and NHS strategies have promised this over the years but all have fallen short of the scale and ambition needed.
 The current government's Build Back Better plan is the latest to promise this, stating that the 'long term priority remains shifting the NHS towards prevention'.

 The development of integrated care systems is an opportunity to focus on improving population health by increasing partnership-working between the NHS, local authorities and the voluntary and community sector.
 As our research shows, directors of public health played a crucial role in leading the response to Covid-19 locally and could play a pivotal role in improving population health as the country emerges from the pandemic.

 However, as with all parts of the health and care workforce, directors of public health and the wider public health workforce are in short supply and are exhausted from the pandemic response.